Fujifilm X-T200 vs Nikon Z6

 The X-T200 is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the Z6 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the Z6 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the Z6 was succeeded by the Nikon Z6 II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Nikon websites.
+Further information on the features and operation of the X-T200 and Z6 can be found, respectively, in the Fujifilm X-T200 Manual (free pdf) or the online Nikon Z6 Manual.

 So how do things add up?
 Is the Fujifilm X-T200 better than the Nikon Z6 or vice versa?
 The listing below highlights the relative strengths of the two models.